 Salaries for DNP Nurses Throughout Kansas

-The US Department of Labor, US Bureau of Labor Statistics provides salary information for DNP-educated advanced nursing professionals in the major metropolitan and nonmetropolitan areas of the state (2015):
+The Kansas Department of Labor provides salary information for DNP-educated advanced nursing professionals in the state and in the major metropolitan and nonmetropolitan areas of the state (2018):

 Nurse Administrators and Executives:

-An Overview of Salaries for Kansas’s DNP-Educated Nurses as Published by the US Department of Labor
+An Overview of Hourly Salaries for Kansas’ DNP-Educated Nurses

 This page includes salaries that fall within the 75th and 90th percentiles for each nursing role to account for the fact that DNP-educated nurses are recognized as earning more than master’s-prepared nurses in the same roles.